aheald-quadball/us-quadball-rulebook/rulebook.md

 Players may not possess, touch, kick, throw, or in any way use a ball not associated with their position.
 The following guidelines apply:

-A. Any mounted player who may not play the quadball must take any and all reasonable actions to avoid a propelled quadball.
-Not doing so and being hit is failure to avoid a propelled quadball.
+A. Any mounted player who may not play the Quadball must take any and all reasonable actions to avoid a propelled Quadball.
+Not doing so and being hit is failure to avoid a propelled Quadball.
 i.
-It is a minor failure to avoid a propelled quadball if the player attempted to avoid it and failed, but the overall play was not affected. ii.
-Intentionally moving into, or remaining in, the path of the quadball to block it or preventing a goal is interpositional ball interference. iii.A player unaware of an incoming quadball is not penalized for not avoiding it unless they have acted to ensure they would be unaware.
+It is a minor failure to avoid a propelled Quadball if the player attempted to avoid it and failed, but the overall play was not affected. ii.
+Intentionally moving into, or remaining in, the path of the Quadball to block it or preventing a goal is interpositional ball interference. iii.A player unaware of an incoming Quadball is not penalized for not avoiding it unless they have acted to ensure they would be unaware.
 a.
 If the player acted to ensure they would be unaware, the interaction shall be treated as intentional. iv.
-A player without time to reasonably avoid an incoming quadball is not penalized for failing to avoid it.
+A player without time to reasonably avoid an incoming Quadball is not penalized for failing to avoid it.
 B. Any mounted player may allow a live dodgeball to hit them or intentionally get in the way of a live dodgeball.
 i.
 Players may allow a live dodgeball to bounce off of any part of their body or equipment at any angle.
 Any attempt to propel a live dodgeball with any part of their body is a dodgeball swat.